Pulover/PuloversMacroCreator/Documentation/Playback.md

 Sets the matching behavior of the WinTitle parameter in commands such as WinWait.

 **1**: A window's title must start with the specified WinTitle to be a match.
 **2**: A window's title can contain WinTitle anywhere inside it to be a match.
 **3**: A window's title must exactly match WinTitle to be a match.
 **RegEx**: Changes WinTitle, WinText, ExcludeTitle, and ExcludeText to be regular expressions.
 Do not enclose such expressions in quotes when using them with commands.
 For example: WinActivate Untitled.*Notepad.
 RegEx also applies to ahk_class.

-### Title Match Speed

 **Fast**: This is the default behavior.
 Performance may be substantially better than Slow, but certain WinText elements for some types of windows may not be "seen" by the various window commands.
 **Slow**: Can be much slower, but all possible WinText is retrieved from every window as a windowing command searches through them for a match.
 Window Spy reveals which parts of a Window's text (if any) require the slow mode.

+For more information see [AutoHotkey documentation](http://autohotkey.com/docs/commands/SetTitleMatchMode.htm).

-### Detect Hidden Window
+### Detect Hidden Windows

 Determines whether invisible windows are "seen" by the program.

+For more information see [AutoHotkey documentation](http://autohotkey.com/docs/commands/DetectHiddenWindows.htm).

 ### Detect Hidden Text

 Determines whether invisible text in a window is "seen" for the purpose of finding the window.
 This affects commands such as IfWinExist and WinActivate.

+For more information see [AutoHotkey documentation](http://autohotkey.com/docs/commands/DetectHiddenText.htm).

+### Key send mode

+Sets the default method for Keyboard and Mouse actions.
+You can change this mid-run using the `SendMode` command available in the [Run command window](Commands/Run.html) (this will not change the default setting).

+For more information see [AutoHotkey documentation](http://autohotkey.com/docs/commands/SendMode.htm).

+### Key delay

+Sets the delay that will occur after each keystroke sent by Send and ControlSend.
+You can change this mid-run using the `SetKeyDelay` command available in the [Run command window](Commands/Run.html) (this will not change the default setting).

+For more information see [AutoHotkey documentation](http://autohotkey.com/docs/commands/SetKeyDelay.htm).

+### Mouse delay

+Sets the delay that will occur after each mouse movement or click.
+You can change this mid-run using the `SetMouseDelay` command available in the [Run command window](Commands/Run.html) (this will not change the default setting).

+For more information see [AutoHotkey documentation](http://autohotkey.com/docs/commands/SetMouseDelay.htm).

+### Control delay

+Sets the delay that will occur after each control-modifying command.
+You can change this mid-run using the `SetControlDelay` command available in the [Run command window](Commands/Run.html) (this will not change the default setting).

+For more information see [AutoHotkey documentation](http://autohotkey.com/docs/commands/SetControlDelay.htm).

 ### Playback Speed Hotkeys